casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - to generate melodies in the major scale
 - imitate stepwise melody movement
 - use a leading note half step below the root note to lead back to the root note in melodic movements.
+- capture the steady melody rhytm with (...) as main sequence step length.

 *Primer: Simple Minor Melody.*